How Any Student Affairs Professional Can Design a High-Impact Practice

 These experiences aren’t one-time programs that offer students free pizza and little else;. they are long-term experiences that are intentionally designed to foster student success during learners’ time at the institution and beyond.

-That is what makes them high-impact practices.
+That is what makes them high-impact practices for student success.

-According to Kuh, HIPs must offer:
+According to Kuh, HIPs must offer the following:

 1. Considerable time and effort requirements for students